 In Oklahoma City, The Salvation Army Central Oklahoma Area Command carries on the pioneering spirit of the Sooners and the Land Run by offering aid, shelter, food, hope, prayer and companionship to Oklahomans in need.

-With two emergency shelters, five senior centers, a food pantry and food kitchen as well as two Boys and Girls Club and social services, The Salvation Army in Central Oklahoma touches every age group, demographic and race in the city.
+With two emergency shelters, four senior centers, a food pantry and food kitchen as well as two Boys and Girls Club and social services, The Salvation Army in Central Oklahoma touches every age group, demographic and race in the city.